 The final station was where they got to work with me.
 We would work on word problems and questions similar to those found on the STAAR test.
 Depending on the group, I would vary my approach.
 My lower groups worked along with me while my higher groups worked at their own pace with my coaching.

 The reading station management was set up just like math stations.
 I still only had four stations that they rotated through for 20-25 minutes at each station.

 I wanted the kids to have the chance to read quietly and read things that they WANTED to read.
 So it was important to me to have a D.E.A.R station.
 Right next to the “campfire” or in the tent was the perfect spot!

 At this station students had a small reading passage that they would read and answer questions on.
 Here they could practice their strategies for reading tests that we had been practicing all year long.
 Students were able to work alone or with a partner if they felt more successful that way.

 Of course there was a station in which they met with me.
 Here we just practiced reading passages and strategies for answering questions

 The final station was a Word Work station.
 This allowed students to do phonics, parts of speech, conventions, etc. activities to review.
 (I couldn’t find any pictures of this, I’m sorry!)

 These were some of the activities I did.
 There are a ton out there!
 In fact, I had a couple of my blogging friends share some of their ideas for creating engaging and meaningful review sessions for their students.

-Want to stay up to date with all things The Simply Organized Classroom and receive a free copy of 10 Things Every Organized Classroom Needs?
+Want to stay up to date with all things The Simply Organized Classroom and receive access to The Organizer’s Bin, full of free resources for you!?!?
 Click here to sign up for my email newsletter!